Ovill McKenzie: Title fights

 McKenzie followed up his success on the Prizefighter with a win over Billy Boyle on 5 February 2010 before, on 9 December 2010, earning a challenge for his old Commonwealth light heavyweight title at the Echo Arena in Liverpool.
 The champion, Tony Bellew had already made one successful defence against common opponent Bob Ajisafe, winning a hard fought fight over 12 rounds.
 McKenzie managed to put the champion down in both the first and second rounds, before Bellew began to take over in the later rounds with the fight eventually being stopped in the eighth resulting in a 10th career defeat for McKenzie.
 The two met once again on 16 July 2011 at the same venue with the fight this time lasting the full 12 rounds and with the vacant British title also being on the line with Bellew winning once again although this time via 12 round decision.
 McKenzie fought for the Commonwealth title once again on 11 November 2011 after Tony Bellew vacated the belt beating Welsh champion Jeff Evans in just 15 seconds.
 The win, in Halifax, meant that McKenzie lifted the title for the second time in his career to become a two-time champion having won the title for the first time in 2006.
 On 4 February 2012 he defended the Commonwealth title against former British Champion Tony Dodson with a third round TKO.
-He again defended the belt against former world champion Enzo Maccarinelli with a second round TKO.
+He again defended the belt against former world champion Enzo Maccarinelli with a second round TKO 9 November 2012, ultimately losing the title to Maccarinelli in a rematch by 11th round TKO on 17 August 2013.